wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

     typically used for web servers, where you don't have much Input/Output sevices

     database server vs web server: the difference is that the web server sends you to the web pages you rwuest; while   database server sends you to files or programs that are already currently residing in the current network.
-The databse server works on the client server architecture
+The databse server works on the client server architecture.

+    More on Storage- EBS Volumes